Joseph Okoro

-Joseph Okoro (born 17 February 2001) is a Nigerian professional footballer who plays as a midfielder for Tajikistan Higher League club Istiklol.
+Joseph Okoro (born 17 February 2001) is a Nigerian professional footballer who plays as a midfielder, for TFF 1.
+Lig club Serikspor.

 Club career

 Okoro played for FC Dynamo Kyiv in the 2019–20 UEFA Youth League.

 Okoro made his debut in the Russian Football National League for FC Olimp-Dolgoprudny on 8 August 2021 in a game against FC Torpedo Moscow.

 Istiklol

 In March 2023, Okoro was announced as a member of Istiklol's squad for the 2023 season.
 On 21 December 2023, Istiklol announced the departure of Okoro after his contract had expired.

 Dinamo Minsk

 On 3 September 2024, Dinamo Minsk announced the signing of Okoro.

 Istiklol return

 On 23 January 2025, Istiklol announced the return of Okoro to the club on a one-year contract.
+On 8 January 2026, Istiklol announced that Okoro had left the club after his contract wasn't renewed at the end of the previous season.

+Serikspor

+On 8 January 2026, TFF 1.
+Lig club Serikspor announced the signing of Okoro on a contract until the summer of 2027.